 - Article 32 – Remedies for enforcement of Fundamental Rights.

-For the Understanding Fundamental Rights for UPSC, aspirants can check the linked article.
+For the Understanding of Fundamental Rights for UPSC, aspirants can check the linked article.

 - Article 36 – Definition